 - Decision of Sixth Circuit Court of Appeals, upholding the federal preemption dismissal of fraud claims in S.D.
 Ohio suit brought on behalf of unionized former workers of an international client’s closed manufacturing facility.

-- Lead national counsel in resolving contentious national and local labor negotiations in security industry; and successes for corporate client in NLRB union elections.
+- Lead national counsel in resolving contentious national and local labor negotiations in security industry.

 - Dismissal of restrictive covenant breach suit brought against a corporate client and key employee who had been fired without cause by a competitor.